jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 23. If an application places untrusted input into tables or column names, or the `ORDER BY` clause, how can this be remediated?
 24. What is a prepared statement?

+**Clickjacking**:
+1. What is clickjacking?
+2. How to construct a basic clickjacking attack?
+3. When are clickjacking attacks possible?
+4. What are frame busting scripts?
+5. What is an effective attacker workaround against frame busters?
+6. What are the key elements that make combining clickjacking with a DOM-based Cross-Site Scripting (DXSS) attack particularly effective?
+7. How to prevent clickjacking attacks?
+8. How to prevent clickjacking attacks with X-Frame-Options?
+9. How to prevent clickjacking attacks with Content Security Policy (CSP)?

 ### Web Security